-- Revision of the Wildlife Act (2020; 2021): changes include a prohibition on night hunting (under exceptions); possibility for the owner of private land or an authorized person to destroy or remove a beaver dam or beaver lodge; the Minister may appoint shared management committees to provide recommendations on the conservation/management of wildlife in an area
+- Revision of the Wildlife Act (2020; 2021): changes include a prohibition on night hunting (under exceptions); possibility for the owner of private land or an authorized person to destroy or remove a beaver dam or beaver lodge; the Minister may appoint shared management committees to provide recommendations on the conservation/management of wildlife in an area designated by the Minister.

 - Revision of the General Hunting Regulation (2017): changes include a modification on killing by trapping in a specific area (black bears are no longer mentioned and cannot therefore be killed by trapping in that area); bait for the purpose of hunting black bears or gray wolves; licences and permits issued using Internet; party hunting. - Revision of the Trapping of Wild Animals Regulation (2020): changes include new regulations on licences and permits issued using Internet; trapping methods and changes in scope.
-New Brunswick Possible future changes on regulations under the Society for the Prevention of Cruelty to Animals Act: Amendments to the Pet Establishment Regulation: Newfoundland and Labrador - Revision of the Animal Protection Standards Regulations (2019): Now includes the NFACC rabbit code (2018) Compliance with requirements in the codes or standards now extends to: ponies, miniatures horses, donkeys, mules, hinnies or rabbits Now refers to updated versions of: NFACC equines (2013), pullets and laying hens (2017), sheep (2013), beef cattle (2013), veal cattle (2017), rabbits (2018), pigs (2014), hatching eggs, breeders, chickens and turkeys (2016), bison (2017) codes; CVMA kennel code (2018); CAZA Accreditation Standards (2018); CCAC Guide to the Care and Use of Experimental Animals (2017).
+New Brunswick Possible future changes on regulations under the Society for the Prevention of Cruelty to Animals Act: Amendments to the Pet Establishment Regulation: pet establishment licences: mandatory approval of the Society before altering or extending the premises if it impacts the activity in respect of which the licence was issued now refers to an updated version of the CVMA kennel code (2018) Amendments to the General Regulation: veterinary certificate of health for dogs and cats to be sold now mandatory tethering dogs outdoors allowed only if in accordance with several provisions of the NBSPCA Code of Practice for the Care of Dogs in New Brunswick (2018): section 2.1; paragraphs 2.2(a) and (b); subparagraphs 2.2(c)(1) to (4); section 2.3. repealing of the regulation prohibiting animal fighting contests now refers to an updated version of the CVMA kennel code (2018) now includes the NFACC rabbits code (2018) and the NBSPCA dogs code (2018) to the list of codes of practice mentioned in the General Regulation as standards for animal care Revision of the Fur Harvesting Regulation (2019): changes include new regulations on trapping methods for bobcats.
+Newfoundland and Labrador Revision of the Animal Protection Standards Regulations (2019): Now includes the NFACC rabbit code (2018) Compliance with requirements in the codes or standards now extends to: ponies, miniatures horses, donkeys, mules, hinnies or rabbits Now refers to updated versions of: NFACC equines (2013), pullets and laying hens (2017), sheep (2013), beef cattle (2013), veal cattle (2017), rabbits (2018), pigs (2014), hatching eggs, breeders, chickens and turkeys (2016), bison (2017) codes; CVMA kennel code (2018); CAZA Accreditation Standards (2018); CCAC care and use of experimented animals (2017).

 - Revision of the Wild Life Regulations (2020): changes include an exemption to the prohibition on night hunting (for moose if they are considered to be a nuisance or menace and with permission) and new regulations on age/disability to hunt (e.g., lower minimum age).
-Nova Scotia - Revision of the Animal Protection Act (2018): Broader definition of animal 'distress': distress now includes: cosmetic surgery animal fighting Society for the Prevention of Cruelty to Animals (SPCA) description of powers: Greater clarity provided: inspectors' scope (farm / companion animals) and their powers Powers expanded for inspectors or peace officers in private dwelling places: ■ The "Animal Cruelty Appeal Board" is now the "Animal Welfare Appeal Board".
+Nova Scotia - Revision of the Animal Protection Act (2018): Broader definition of animal 'distress': distress now includes: cosmetic surgery animal fighting Society for the Prevention of Cruelty to Animals (SPCA) description of powers: Greater clarity provided: inspectors' scope (farm / companion animals) and their powers Powers expanded for inspectors or peace officers in private dwelling places: The section "Prevention of cruelty to animals" is now "Protecting the welfare of animals".
+The "Animal Cruelty Appeal Board" is now the "Animal Welfare Appeal Board".